tel/js-algebraic/README.md

   naming things.
 Algebra provides a large set of useful, consistent names along with well-defined expectations for what they mean.

+## FAQ

+* **Why ES6 and not something like Typescript?** Three reasons.
+  * This is a packaging of some code originally written for a real project using ES6, so using Typescript was not an option initially.
+  * I'm not confident that I like the design decisions of Typescript's type system sufficiently to want to endorse it.
+An untyped system is arguably worse, but it gives me the freedom to write exactly the code intended.
+  * I am writing some functions which could be well-typed but certainly would not be in most standard type systems.
+Lacking a real type checker I can introduce semi-formal notation for thee ideas and work with them.

 ## Modules

 ### Special